Cove Bay: Sport

-There is a new Balmoral Stadium in Cove located beside Wellington Circe that replaced the now demolished Allan Park.
+There is a new Balmoral Stadium in Cove located beside Wellington Circle that replaced the now demolished Allan Park.

 Cove is currently home to two football teams: Cove Rangers, who currently play in the Scottish League One and Cove Thistle, who hold amateur status.
 Sunday amateur team Cove Revolution folded in 2010.
 There are also many youth teams in the area that are run by Cove Youth FC.
 The Cove Youth FC area SFA credited community club, organizing players from 6 years old up to 19 years old.
 They also have a girls section.
 The Cove Community Football Trust is run by Cove Rangers FC, Cove Thistle FC and Cove Youth FC.

+Recreational Grounds

+Catto Park, situated along Cove Road next to the Loirston Annexe, contains a small children's play park towards the east.
+The grass pitch is often used for football games and dog walkers.

+In 2018, 16 acres of land to the south of Cove Crescent was purchased for £10,000 by the Cove Woodland Trust.
+As of 2023, over 4,000 trees have been planted in the Cove Community Woodland.
+There are several wooden chainsaw sculptures throughout the site, many depicting fantasy creatures such as dragons and elves.
+These were created by Dervish Carving.
+Two Péntanque courts have been built on the grounds.
+There is also a small play area.
+The woodland is popular with dog walkers, and also hosts many community events.

+A private allotment site, Nether Loirston Growers Association, is located behind the Altens Community Centre.
+This was created in 2010 with the help of the Scottish Government Climate Change Fund and Aberdeen City Council.
+The land is leased to the association by the council.
+Members of the association are from the local community, and encourage community engagement.

 Other Amenities

-A state-of-the-art library was recently built between Loirston Primary School and the Cove Shopping Centre.
+A state-of-the-art library was built in 2006 between Loirston Primary School and the Cove Shopping Centre.

+A community centre, the Loirston Annexe, is located next to Catto Park.
+This is often used for events and private hire.

 Education

-Cove has two primary schools, Charleston Primary School and Loirston Primary School.
+Cove has two primary schools, Charleston Primary School (opened 2001) and Loirston Primary School (opened 1981).
 Most secondary pupils attend the nearby Lochside Academy, but some choose to go to Portlethen Academy.
+Charleston Primary school also contains a nursery.
+There is also a private nursery located next to Catto Park.

 Future developments

 Aberdeen Gateway

 Construction on a new Aberdeen Gateway industrial development began in 2008.
 New offices and industrial units have been built to the south of the village.
 Current tenants at the site include well decommissioning specialists Well-Safe Solutions, National Oilwell Varco (NOV), Driving Standards Agency and Hydrasun.
 A community football pitch is also included within the development.

+In 2020, a transport study was conducted for the Aberdeen to Laurencekirk A90 corridor, with local Cove residents showing support for the re-opening of Cove Bay railway station.